 Nanoscale "Club Sandwiches" Key to New Class of Ferroelectric Materials Designed by Drexel University Engineer

-April 20, 2012 — Drexel University’s Dr. James Rondinelli, an assistant professor in the department of Materials Science and Engineering, has developed a method of constructing new electrically switchable materials through a form of atomic alchemy that resembles microscopic sandwich making.
+Drexel University’s Dr. James Rondinelli , an assistant professor in the College of Engineering, has developed a method of constructing new electrically switchable materials through a form of atomic alchemy that resembles microscopic sandwich making.
 The resultant material could find use in a variety of applications including video game consoles, transit passes and medical imaging technology.

 Rondinelli, in collaboration with Dr. Craig Fennie, an assistant professor of applied engineering at Cornell University, has designed this new class of ferroelectric materials by making nanoscale composites of two chemically different oxides.
 These atomic scale “club sandwiches” are formed by combining two compounds, neither of which initially display ferroelectric behavior, and combining them to produce a new hybrid material that shows that property.